Slashdot

 And he is already on the server side of things...

-Re:with a name like that (Score:4, Funny)
+Re:with a name like that (Score:5, Funny)

 "I'm Rod Vagg and I'm here to fork you."